pluralsight/guides/in-review/ruby-ruby-on-rails/dual-authentication-using-devise-and-jwt/article.md

    end
 ```
 ### Authenticating users

- Instead of using private controller methods, `simple_command` can be used: [simple_command](https://github.com/nebulab/simple_command).
+Instead of using private controller methods, we can use [`simple_command`](https://github.com/nebulab/simple_command) instead.

-The simple command gem is an easy way of creating services.
+The `simple_command` gem is an easy way of creating services.
 Its role is similar to the role of a helper, but instead of facilitating the connection between the controller and the view, it does the same for the controller and the model.
 In this way, we can shorten the code in the models and controllers.

 Add the gem to your `Gemfile`:
 ```ruby